datagrok-ai/public/help/access/access.md

 Datagrok has a convenient interface for creating, running, and sharing query results, including visual query editors, auto-generated parameter dialogs, and an ability to create dynamic dashboards to visualize query results.
 All data governance features, such as data lineage, history, and security, are applicable to queries.
 For more information about queries, see documentation for the respective data source type.

-Typically, a query is used against a database, however the same concepts apply for other data sources that are listed
+Typically, a query is run against a database, however the same concepts apply for other data sources that are listed
 below:

 | Data source          | Query      |